risingwavelabs/risingwave-docs-legacy/docs/guides/connector-amazon-msk.md

 2. Click **View client information** and copy the URL under **Private endpoint** for **SASL/SCRAM**.
 This will be your `<broker-url>` from now on.

-3. Run the following command.
+3. Run the following command to create a topic.

     ```terminal
     bin/kafka-topics.sh --bootstrap-server <broker-url> --command-config ~/client_sasl.properties --create --topic <topic-name>
     ```

-4. List the topics.
+   Optional: The following command will list the topics.

     ```terminal
     bin/kafka-topics.sh --bootstrap-server <broker-url> --list --command-config ~/client_sasl.properties
     ```

-5. Insert test data.
+4. Insert test data.

     ```terminal
     bin/kafka-console-producer.sh --bootstrap-server <broker-url> --topic <topic-name> --producer.config ~/client_sasl.properties
     ```

+Once you run the `kafka-console-producer` command, you will be prompted to enter messages into the console.
+Each message should be entered on a new line; you can enter as many messages as you like.

+After entering messages, you can close the console window or press Ctrl + C to exit the producer.

 ## Consume data from Amazon MSK in RisingWave